 Tuberous sclerosis complex often affects the brain, with some affected individuals having benign growths in the outer surface of the brain (cerebral cortex) known as cortical tubers.
 Individuals with tuberous sclerosis complex often develop a pattern of behaviors called TSC-associated neuropsychiatric disorders (TAND).
 These disorders include hyperactivity, aggression, psychiatric conditions, intellectual disability, and problems with communication and social interaction (autism spectrum disorder).
-Some individuals with tuberous sclerosis complex have seizures or benign brain tumors that can cause serious or life-threatening complications.
+Additionally, individuals with tuberous sclerosis complex may have attention-deficit/hyperactivity disorder (ADHD) or seizures.

 Kidney tumors are common in people with tuberous sclerosis complex; these growths can cause severe problems with kidney function and may be life-threatening in some cases.
-Additionally, tumors can develop in the heart and the light-sensitive tissue at the back of the eye (the retina).
-Some women with tuberous sclerosis complex develop lymphangioleiomyomatosis (LAM), which is a lung disease characterized by the abnormal overgrowth of smooth muscle-like tissue in the lungs that cause coughing, shortness of breath, chest pain, and lung collapse.
+Additionally, tumors can develop in the heart (cardiac rhabdomyoma) and the light-sensitive tissue at the back of the eye (the retina).
+Some women with tuberous sclerosis complex develop lymphangioleiomyomatosis (LAM), which is a lung disease characterized by the abnormal overgrowth of smooth muscle-like tissue in the lungs that causes coughing, shortness of breath, chest pain, and lung collapse.

 Tuberous sclerosis complex affects 1 in 6,000 to 10,000 people.

-Mutations in the TSC1 or TSC2 gene can cause tuberous sclerosis complex.
+Variants (also known as mutations) in the TSC1 or TSC2 gene can cause tuberous sclerosis complex.
 The TSC1 and TSC2 genes provide instructions for making the proteins hamartin and tuberin, respectively.
-Within cells, these two proteins likely work together to help regulate cell growth and size.
+Within cells, these two proteins work together to help regulate cell growth and division (proliferation) and cell size.
 The proteins act as tumor suppressors, which normally prevent cells from growing and dividing too fast or in an uncontrolled way.

-When both copies of the TSC1 gene are mutated in a particular cell, that cell cannot produce any functional hamartin; cells with two altered copies of the TSC2 gene are unable to produce any functional tuberin.
+When both copies of the TSC1 gene have variants in a particular cell, that cell cannot produce any functional hamartin; cells with two altered copies of the TSC2 gene are unable to produce any functional tuberin.
 The loss of these proteins allows the cell to grow and divide in an uncontrolled way to form a tumor.
-In people with tuberous sclerosis complex, a second TSC1 or TSC2 mutation typically occurs in multiple cells over an affected person's lifetime.
-The loss of hamartin or tuberin in different types of cells leads to the growth of tumors in many different organs and tissues, as seen in tuberous sclerosis complex.
+In people with tuberous sclerosis complex, a second variant in the TSC1 or TSC2 gene typically occurs in multiple cells over an affected person's lifetime.
+The total loss of hamartin or tuberin in different types of cells leads to the growth of tumors in many different organs and tissues, as seen in tuberous sclerosis complex.